5 Tips to Prepare Your Cedar City Home for Sale

 5. Spruce up curb appeal

 We've already talked about first impressions and truth be told, that happens the moment a potential buyer arrives at your home.
 Sweep and hose off sidewalks, mow and trim the lawn and keep the yard clear of debris.
 It's worth hiring a local youth to help you, or even a profesional landscaper until your home sells.
+That's what we call curb appeal!

 I am always happy to visit with potential sellers about specific improvements they can make on their homes to make it more appealing to buyers.
 Give me a call and let's talk about the potential return on an investment of your time and money.